 Blog: Mortgage Industry Must-Knows

 The Great Recession of 2008 was one of the true cataclysmic economic events of the past century.
-It dramatically disrupted the mortgage finance industry.
-Millions of foreclosures and evictions.
-Large numbers of displaced homeowners.
-Massive regulatory investigations.
-New legislation.

 The United States Supreme Court significantly narrowed the scope of the Telephone Consumer Protection Act‘s (TCPA) restriction on automated calls to cellular phones last week